hypertidy/polyggon/README.md

 The `holey` data set is a table of vertices classified by part, object and describes a partly topological polygon layer.
 There are vertices used more than once, by other objects and their are shared edges.
 Here we just look at a three-island, one with three-holes object.

+First plot in the traditional way, and with our new wholly righteous geom tools.

 ``` r
 library(spbabel)
 sph <- sp(holey)